 and to have the wisdom to know the difference”.

 You might be in a season of hustle that makes no sense to anybody else on how you’re managing or plan to do it all and I want you to know that you aren’t crazy or alone.
-There is a community of homeschooling single parents that are doing the very same thing with a specialized twist to it.
+There is a community of single homeschooling parents that are doing the very same thing with a specialized twist to it.
 If possible, I encourage you to try to find and connect with a group like Hip & Single Homeschooling Moms, so you don’t have to feel ashamed, discouraged, or insecure about how you juggle it all out.

-Shantell has always had a passion of giving back to her community.
+Shantell has always had a passion for giving back to her community.
 After having been blessed with the opportunity to get into the it industry as a career changer but a mere 5 years ago, she decided to create an easier pathway for others looking to either get into the industry and/or advance in their careers by creating a tech training/certification program.

 When she isn’t found instructing classes, she is busy being a homeschool mom of one, a lover of ballroom dancing, and a board game fanatic.
 Be sure to hide your monopoly game from this lady.